CRUISE THE PLANET

 River cruising sails ships that are limited in size if for no other reason than where they go and the physical restrictions they must adhere to in order to pass under bridges, sail through narrow waterways and locks.
 Their focus is almost entirely off the ship, visiting iconic European and North American destinations with just a few hundred travelers on board.

 Putting that idea to test, we sailed a 15-day itinerary with Viking River Cruises in the summer of 2013.
 Called a Grand European Tour, Chris sailed on Viking Odin for over 1,100 miles from Budapest to Amsterdam, passing through 67 locks and under countless bridges.
+How good was it?
+We repeated the exact same itinerary in 2017.
+That good.

 “Simply put: it was the best cruise experience I have ever had,” said Chris, after the sailing, a tough call stacked up against previously best-ever sailing on Azamara Club Cruises doing a themed voyage called “Castles and Distilleries” that went through Scotland, England, Ireland, Wales, and more.